Consider 4 Things Before Choosing a PDF Exporter for Confluence

 Comparison of Confluence export styled PDF, and custom template PDF export

 Furthermore, be sure to have a look at how to edit these styling options.
 If a user needs to know how to code HTML or CSS in order to have fine-grained control over the PDF's appearance, you'll need to have the coding resources in place on the user team, or to appoint a developer "PDF style-master".
-A visual template editor within the PDF exporter add-on, allowing style definition through its graphic user interface, can be a great way to have this functionality be much more accessible.
+A visual template editor within the PDF exporter app, allowing style definition through its graphic user interface, can be a great way to have this functionality be much more accessible.

 Check out Scroll PDF Exporter's visual template designer with live preview to make custom template creation easy for everyone.

 Being able to rely on support when things go wrong is invaluable, especially if, say, you really need to export your product catalog for a big sales pitch in the morning, but the PDF exporter keeps returning errors that you can't solve yourself.

 For this reason and others, It's always a great practice to look at a vendor's support ratings before buying one of their app-ons.
 Because no matter how good an app is, compatibility or functionality problems can always occur.
 And when they do, you definitely want a reliable support partner standing in your corner.